status-im/chaos-unicorn-day/README.md

 ## How do I particpate?
 Go [here](https://discuss.status.im/t/chaos-unicorn-day-april-1-2019-aka-kill-our-cluster/974/) and let us know!

-Alternatively, tweet using the hashtag #chaosunicorn.
+You can also tweet using the hashtag #chaosunicorn as well as join #chaos-unicorn-day on Status.